yingwoei/Coursera_ML/README.md

-# Coursera_ML
-Machine Learning Course by Andrew Ng
+Machine Learning by Andrew Ng on Coursera

 If you come across my github and saw this.
 Thank you very much for visiting!